Uganda’s pop star-turned-lawmaker now facing treason charges

 - Back-to-back legal blows in Trump circle jolt presidency WATCH

-“You are accordingly set free unless being held on other charges,” the head of the military court, Lt.
-Gen. Andrew Gutti said in freeing Ssentamu.

-Minutes later, the lawmaker was re-arrested by police and was being taken to a magistrate’s court.
+A military court freed him Thursday but the lawmaker was re-arrested by police and taken to a magistrate’s court.

-Ssentamu, who was limping during his appearance in military court, appeared to cry as he rubbed his eyes.
+Ssentamu limped during his appearance in military court and appeared to cry as he rubbed his eyes.
 A colleague wrapped the national flag about his shoulders.
+He sat in the dock in magistrate’s court, with his lawyers saying he is unable to stand on his own.

+Attorneys for Ssentamu asked the magistrate to order his remand to a health facility.
+The magistrate ruled that Ssentamu should be allowed access to his own physicians.
+He was remanded until Aug.
+30.

-The lawmaker had been arrested with four other opposition lawmakers, three of whom face treason charges.
+The lawmaker had been arrested with four other opposition lawmakers, three of whom also face treason charges.
 A fifth legislator has been hospitalized with injures allegedly sustained during detention.

-Dozens of global musicians have spoken out condemning the alleged beating of Ssentamu in detention, which the government denies.

-His appearance on Thursday was the first time the 36-year-old legislator had been seen in public since his detention.
+Ssentamu’s appearance on Thursday was the first time he had been seen in public since his detention.
 He clenched his fists and greeted supporters.

-In recent days Uganda’s government has faced mounting pressure at home and abroad to free Ssentamu.
-Security forces in recent days have violently put down street protests by Ugandans demanding his release.
+In recent days Uganda’s government has faced mounting pressure at home and abroad to free him.
+Security forces have violently put down street protests demanding his release.

-Scores were arrested in riots in Kampala on Monday, and video by local broadcasters showed men in military uniforms beating up people, including at least two journalists.
+On Thursday, other opposition figures expressed concern about being targeted by security forces.
+“Every way out of my home is barricaded since very early today,” Kizza Besigye, a four-time presidential challenger who has been jailed many times, tweeted.

+Police spokesman Emilian Kayima later said Besigye was arrested when he tried to force his way out.
+Police also deployed, under what the spokesman called “preventive arrest,” at the homes of certain Ugandans after receiving intelligence that some “wanted to engage in criminal activities.”

 Ssentamu’s arrest came after he was campaigning in an election to choose a lawmaker in the northwestern town of Arua.